ingopastl/DNASequenceAnalysis/README.md

 # DNASequenceAnalysis

-Coding for the course of Computational Biology.
+Coding for the course of "Computational Biology".